Table Of Contents

-Vanity smirked and held up her hand, twinkling her fingers.
+As she held up her hand, Vanity smirked and twinkled her fingers.
 “You just have to have the right touch.”

-I am free.
-My smile beamed.
+Freedom is mine.
+A smile spread across my face.
 “Come up here and open it then.”

 “I can’t do that for you, Prina.”
-My face downturns as I realize how foolish I was to think Vanity would help me.
-After all, she is the one caging me here.
-This isn’t a hospital.
-This is something else.
-A prison, a stage, a theater, and the curtain call comes soon.
+As I realize how stupid it was of me to think Vanity could help me, my face falls.
+After all, she is the one holding me here.
+Hospitals aren’t like this.
+There is something else at play here.
+We are nearing the end of a prison play, a stage production, and a play at the theatre.
 “You should not be down here.”

-“How did you know I was even here?
-No one comes down this far.”
+“How did you know I was here?
+No one comes down here.”

-Vanity stretched like a cat getting up from a long nap.
+Like a cat getting up from a long nap, Vanity stretched.
 “Well, I was going for a walk and saw you sneaking.
 Figured you were up to something.
 Come down here and we can talk about this.”
-With a short sigh, I make my way down the stairs.
+Sighing, I descend the stairs.

-I knew when an impossibility arose.
-There was no convincing Vanity to help me.
+It was impossible to persuade Vanity to help me.
 “What is this door for anyway?”
 I inquired.

-With no hesitation, she told me.
+She told me without hesitation.
 “It leads to the Amala, it’s a tunnel system that runs throughout the entire world.
 However, there is a laboratory inside there too.
 It is a terrible place.”
-Vanity told me.
-I now make my last steps off the stairs.
+Vanity said to me.
+On my way down the staircase, I take my last step.

-Standing next to Vanity, I was full of wicked thoughts.
-If I had a knife… I might have stolen her hand.
+In front of Vanity, I was consumed with wicked thoughts.
+I might have stolen her hand if I had a knife.
 “What kind of terrible place?”

-Vanity turned around and started walking away from me.
+After turning around, Vanity began walking away from me.
 “We call it the body room.
 You don’t want to see it.”

-“I want to go through the door, Vanity.”
-I told her.
+“I want to go through the door, Vanity,” I told her.
 “Show me.”
-Vanity kept her stride without saying a word, and I followed.
+Without saying a word, Vanity continued walking, and I followed.

-Laying back in the chair for the millionth time I gazed at the tubes sucking the blood from my arm like some kind of mechanical vampire.
-Helibore was quite consumed in his own thoughts, pacing the floor, not even talking to me today.
-“How many more times do I have to do this.”
-I moaned my minor complaint.
+Laying back in the chair for the millionth time, I examined the tubes sucking blood from my arm like a mechanical vampire.
+Helibore was pacing the floor today, totally consumed by his own thoughts and not even speaking to me.
+My minor complaint was, “How many more times do I have to do this?”

-To my surprise, he answers.
+I was surprised when he answered.
 “Three.”
-I straightened up in the chair.
+I straightened up in my chair.
 “After this one makes two.”
-He did not even look at me.
-Still focused on whatever it is he was contemplating.
+He didn’t even glance at me.
+The subject of his contemplation was still a focus for him.
 “Happy?”